Frank E. Speizer: Research interests

 After Speizer returned to Harvard, he worked with Whittenberger and Ferris on what would eventually become the Six Cities study: a cohort study of people living in urban areas that demonstrated an association between fine-particulate air pollution and higher death rates.

 In 1976, inspired by his work in England, Speizer decided to conduct a large study of women's illnesses, notably cancer and heart disease, using a cohort of 120,000 nurses whose health would be monitored over the following years and decades.
 This became the first Nurses' Health Study, which spawned "hundreds of scientific papers... covering scores of diseases".

 In a 2011 interview with Douglas Dockery, Speizer listed his research interests as "the natural history of chronic respiratory disease and... the components that cause the disease to get worse" and "the natural history of what happens as people get older, and the interaction with lifestyle and behavioural factors".

-Semantic Scholar lists over 650 peer-reviewed papers credited to Speizer and his collaborators.
+Semantic Scholar lists around 600 peer-reviewed papers credited to Speizer and his collaborators.